-Growing up I rode horses in a riding school then while at university I rode horses for their owners, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
-I tend to like the “difficult” ones, or the ones that are a bit more opinionated.
-So with that being said Eva and I were a perfect match and I bought my mare in my final year of university.
-I am now working full time and trying to develop my own career as well as my mares.
+Growing up I rode horses in a riding school then while at university I rode horses for their owners, this gave me experience schooling and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
+I bought my mare while in my final year of university in 2014, I am now working full time and trying to develop my own career as well as my mares.

 I have always wanted to compete in eventing while I am – without a doubt- grateful of the opportunities I have had but as I rely on the kindness of others to be able to compete I have been unable to consistently compete and climb the levels.
 I am working hard in my own career to one day afford my own transport to these competitions but in the mean while I have moved to a yard that holds competitions so that we can progress in some form while we don’t have the means to get out and about.
 My ulitmate dream is to compete a 1* level of eventing but I have a long way to go and plenty to learn before I am anywhere near getting there.

 In the summer of 2014 I bought my mare from a trekking centre were she was only there for a few months, before that I am not to sure but I know she was moved over from Ireland roughly a year before I bought her.
 Previous to that I have no idea about her past.
 At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
 I gave her the winter off and moved yards at the beginning of 2015.